CRAB-IZSLT/EnteroFlow/README.md

   *this behaviour may be overridden with the `-process.stageOutMode copy` option when launching Enteroflow*
 - [SPAdes'](https://github.com/ablab/spades) module has been limited to a maximum of **two concurrent assemblies** via the `maxForks= 2` directive.
 This restriction was intended to ensure seamless execution on less powerful systems and may be changed according to specific needs.

+## 📈 Benchmarking
+As published in our article regarding Enteroflow's presentation and benchmarking, 10 random _Enterococcus faecium/faecalis_ isolates have been selected to test perfomance and results between different pipelines.
+These ILLUMINA PE raw reads are publicly available for download in the [**European Nucleotide Archive**](https://www.ebi.ac.uk/ena/browser/search) under project number **PRJEB96944**.

 # Who we are